 Non-Discretionary Items.
-The election of directors, the advisory vote to approve executive compensation and the advisory vote to approve frequency of say on pay vote, are non-discretionary items and may not be voted on by brokers, banks or other nominees who have not received specific voting instructions from beneficial owners.
+The election of directors, the advisory vote to approve executive compensation and the approval of an Amendment to our Restated Certificate of Incorporation are non-discretionary items and may not be voted on by brokers, banks or other nominees who have not received specific voting instructions from beneficial owners.